react-native-camera/react-native-camera/README.md

  - `metadata` This is metadata to be added to the captured image.
    - `location` This is the object returned from `navigator.geolocation.getCurrentPosition()` (React Native's geolocation polyfill).
 It will add GPS metadata to the image.
  - `rotation` This will rotate the image by the number of degrees specified.

+The promise will be fulfilled with an object with some of the following properties:

+ - `data`: Returns a base64-encoded string with the capture data (only returned with the deprecated `Camera.constants.CaptureTarget.memory`)
+ - `path`: Returns the path of the captured image or video file on disk
+ - `width`: (currently iOS video only) returns the video file's frame width
+ - `height`: (currently iOS video only) returns the video file's frame height
+ - `duration`: (currently iOS video only) video file duration
+ - `size`: (currently iOS video only) video file size (in bytes)

+#### `iOS` `getFOV(): Promise`

+Returns the camera's current field of view.

+#### `hasFlash(): Promise`

+Returns whether or not the camera has flash capabilities.

 #### `stopCapture()`

 Ends the current capture session for video captures.
 Only applies when the current `captureMode` is `video`.

+## Component static methods

+#### `Camera.checkDeviceAuthorizationStatus(): Promise`

+Exposes the native API for checking if the device has authorized access to the camera.
+Can be used to call before loading the Camera component to ensure proper UX.
+The promise will be fulfilled with `true` or `false` depending on whether the device is authorized.

 ## Subviews
 This component supports subviews, so if you wish to use the camera view as a background or if you want to layout buttons/images/etc. inside the camera then you can do that.

+## Example

+To see more of the `react-native-camera` in action, you can check out the `Example` folder.

 ------------